 When to Apply:

 The submission period for the 2017 NATIVE AMERICAN TV WRITERS LAB is open now.
-Deadline to submit for the lab is Wednesday March 15th, 2017 11:59pm.
-Late Deadline April 1st.
+Submission is Now Closed.

 How to Apply:

 Email a completed application, a completed release form, submit one writing sample of any type to include features, plays, television pilots, and television specs in PDF format.
 Television scripts are preferred.
 Please note that writing teams are ineligible.
 You must be 18 or over to apply.
 Submit all materials to email@example.com

 You must have the following documents prepared to upload: